dyphire/mpv-scripts/README.md

 ## sub_export.lua

-Export the internal subtitles of the playing file.
+Export the internal subtitles of the playback file.
 Requires that FFmpeg be installed.

 The script support subtitles in srt, ass, and sup formats.